What is Parental Alienation?

 While active alienators usually want the best for their children too, they often have problems managing their hurt and anger following a divorce.

-These emotions pour onto the relationships with their children during co-parenting and the parent portrays the ex-spouse in a negative light.
+These emotions pour into the relationships with their children during co-parenting and the parent portrays the ex-spouse in a negative light.

 Nevertheless, active alienators behave as such due to a lack of self-control and not with an agenda of malice.
 They come to terms with their behaviour after they calm down and try to repair the damage they have caused.